juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

   - Load Balancer generated (TTL defined by the load balancer)

 ### Cross-zone Loading Balancing
-- Allows ELBs in different AZ containing unbalanced number of instances to distributes the traffic evenly across all intances in all the AZ registered under a load balancer.
+- Allows ELBs in different AZ containing unbalanced number of instances to distributes the traffic evenly across all instances in all the AZ registered under a load balancer.
 - Supported Load Balancers
   - Classic Load Balancer
     - Disabled by default